altocodenl/TODIS/readme.md

 How that reference is *resolved* is a matter of convention.
 "Resolving a reference" means "how to find its location".
 For now, we can use the following logic:
 - From the place where the call is made, we go one level up (left) and try to find it.
 If it's not there, we repeat the process of going one more level up to find it.
-- If we have gone all the way to the left and we can't find it, we obtain an empty string.
+- If we have gone all the way to the left and we can't find it, we obtain an empty text.

 Here, the reference to `widgets` will go up one level until it finds `widgets`: